ebraun68/codonaln/README.md

 ```

 Both multiline fasta modes will convert the input fasta file to a single line fasta file
 before proceeding with the translation and alignment.
-Clean multiline fasta mode will
+The clean multiline fasta mode will
 remove the single line fasta file.

-To use mafft or version 5 of muscle the user must specify the alignment method:
+Note that multiline mode does not alter a single line
+fasta file, so routinely using -MC will allow the program to use either type of file without
+saving any new files.

+## Alignment programs

+The default alignment program is version 3 of muscle (the program has been tested with
+muscle v3.8.31).
+The system call for muscle is: muscle -in unaligned.faa -out aligned.faa
+(where unaligned.faa are aligned.faa the names for the protein fasta files).
+The other
+alignment programs are used as follows (I have assumed that the program is run in -MC mode,
+which is robust to single line or multiline fasta files):

+# 1. mafft -
+Align using the command: mafft --auto unaligned.faa > aligned.faa

 ```
-perl codon_align.pl input.fasta output --mafft -M
+perl codon_align.pl input.fasta output --mafft -MC
 ```

-or
+# 2. muscle v5 with align mode -
+Align using the command: muscle -align unaligned.faa -output aligned.faa

 ```
-perl codon_align.pl input.fasta output --muscle5 -M
+perl codon_align.pl input.fasta output --muscle5 -MC
 ```

-or
+# 3. muscle v5 with super5 mode -
+Align using the command: muscle -super5 unaligned.faa -output aligned.faa
+(-super5 can be used with large alignments when -align is too slow)

 ```
-perl codon_align.pl input.fasta output --super5 -M
+perl codon_align.pl input.fasta output --super5 -MC
 ```
-(--muscle5 uses muscle in -align mode whereas --super5 uses the faster muscle -super5 mode)

 Note that the paths to the aligners (stored in the variables $muscleexec, $muscle5exec, and
 $mafftexec) may need to be changed, depending on the locations and names of the relevant
 programs on your system.

+# 4. User supplied protein alignment -

 The aligner can also be used with user supplied protein sequence alignment, as follows: